hasenbanck/toa/SPECIFICATION.md

 To append data to an existing archive:

 1. Seek to final end-of-blocks marker
-2. Overwrite with new blocks
+2. Overwrite both the end-of-blocks marker AND the existing trailer with new blocks.
 3. Write new end-of-blocks marker
 4. Recalculate and write new trailer